gmontoya/lilac/README.md

 `$ ./loadDataDockers.sh`

-* Testing the endpoints have been set up in ports 8890-8899 (for diseasome, a federation with 10 endpoints):
+The endpoints have been set up in ports 8890-8899 (for diseasome, a federation with 10 endpoints)

+* Additionally, a Virtuoso endpoint that serves all the triples available in the federation is used in the experiments to compute the completeness of query answers.
+It can be set up using the scripts:

+`$ cd scripts`

+`# creates the dockers for all the federations`

+`# some values in the script can be changed according to the resources available, e.g., `NumberOfBuffers`, `MaxDirtyBuffers`, `ResultSetMaxRows`

+`$ ./createSingleEndpointContainers.sh`

+`# uncompress the hdt files ${lilachome}/data/${federation}Setup/federationData.hdt in each federation folder at $lilachome/data/`

+`$ ./uncompressFederationData.sh`

+`# creates isql files to load the .nt files available as a single endpoint with all the triples in the federation

+`$ ./createLoadFilesSingleEndpoint.sh`

+`# loads the data into one endpoint per federation, relies on the dockers and files created by the previous two scripts`

+`$ ./loadDataSingleEndpointContainers.sh`

+The endpoints have been set up in ports 8900 (for diseasome, a federation with 10 endpoints)

+* Testing the endpoints have been set up well

+`$ cd scripts`

-`# start the endpoints in the federation`
+`# start the endpoints in the federation (federation endpoints)`

 `$ ./restartDockers.sh diseasome`

+`# start the single endpoint that contains all the triples the federation`

+`$ ./restartSingleEndpointContainer.sh diseasome`

-`$ cd $lilachome/lib/apache-jena-2.11.0/bin`
+`$ cd ../lib/apache-jena-2.11.0/bin`

-`# get the predicates of the triples available through endpoint 8890`
+`# get the predicates of the triples available through one endpoint, e.g., http://localhost:8890/sparql`

 `$ ./rsparql --service=http://localhost:8890/sparql "SELECT DISTINCT ?p WHERE { ?s ?p ?o }"`

-`# get the number of the triples available through endpoint 8890`
+`# get the number of the triples available through one endpoint, e.g., http://localhost:8890/sparql`

 `$ ./rsparql --service=http://localhost:8890/sparql "SELECT (COUNT(*) AS ?c) WHERE { ?s ?p ?o }"`

-`# get a sample of the triples available through endpoint 8890`
+`# get a sample of the triples available through one endpoint, e.g., http://localhost:8890/sparql`

 `$ ./rsparql --service=http://localhost:8890/sparql "SELECT * WHERE { ?s ?p ?o } LIMIT 10"`

-`# stop the endpoints in the federation`
+`# stop the endpoints in the federation (federation endpoints)`

+`$ cd ../../../scripts/`

 `$ ./stopDockers.sh diseasome`

+`# stop the single endpoint that contains all the triples the federation`

+`$ ./stopSingleEndpointContainer.sh diseasome`

 Experiments
 -----------